 with Love and Good Sense covers pregnancy to the first year of life.
 She also has a book called The Secrets of Family Meals which talks about involving kids in food preparation and family meals.

-for parents is the fact that the child gets to decide whether to eat or
+- Hard for parents is the fact that the child gets to decide whether to eat or not.

 - A child is curious and they will be curious about what their parents, grandparents, etc. are eating

 and drinking.
 Our ability, as adults, to trust ourselves is teaching them something.
 Our manner of eating is teaching them something.
 Children are paying attention!
 Our goal is to teach children how to enter a meal and snack time with enjoyment and pleasure and not a lot of angst.

 - Sound bites about what’s in our food is creating so much anxiety for everyone.

 - Labeling food as good and bad means that YOU are good or bad based on what you choose to eat.
 Especially kids who pay close attention to rules and pleasing their parents/grandparents tend to pay attention to food rules.
 The child then begins to make eating decisions an emotional decision.
 Remove the emotional labels from food.
 There are not good and bad foods.